laravel-enso/documentation/docs/backend/core.md

 useful when the preferences structure changes
 - `php artisan enso:preferences:update-global` - adds new global preferences keys for users
 - `php artisan enso:upgrade` - performs new upgrades from the older previous to the latest release
+- `php artisan enso:announce-app-update` - send a notification to the logged in users that the application has been updated and that they should refresh their pages

 ## Contributions